 Fusion power generators raise questions and issues that are quite distinct from many of the considerations affecting fission-based plants.
 Fusion plants use various forms of hydrogen or helium

 as fuel, where hydrogen is widely available from many domestic as well as international sources.90 The absence of uranium fuel removes the need for uranium mining and milling, which have environmental considerations, as well as fuel enrichment and fabrication, which imply radiation safety, proliferation, and further environmental and waste considerations.
 In addition, as mentioned in chapter 3, fusion plants are inherently safe, with no possibility of heavy radiation-release accidents, and create no long-lived radioactive wastes.

-Together these attributes have led the NRC to use a comparatively modest and rapid permitting process for fusion plants, with an approximate single-permit timeline of about 2 years.
+Together these attributes have led the NRC to decide to regulate commercial fusion energy using the same regulatory frameworks currently used for industrial and medical uses of radioactive materials and not the regulatory framework used for fission reactors.
+This decision enables NRC Agreement states to regulate fusion energy at the state level, so the New York Radiation Control Program would regulate fusion energy within the State.
+This could help enable the faster and more efficient licensing and regulation of future fusion energy power plants.

-While these advantages may make fusion an attractive option, all forms of fusion are still in early demonstration.
-No fusion researcher or aspiring reactor manufacturer has created a sustainable fusion reaction that lasts more than a few milliseconds nor creates multiples of the energy used by the process.
+While these advantages may make fusion an attractive option, all forms of fusion energy production are still in early demonstration.
+No fusion researcher or aspiring commercial company has created and controlled a sustainable fusion reaction that lasts more than a few milliseconds nor creates multiples of the energy used by the process.
 Demonstrating sustained technical feasibility is therefore the first critical issue for further consideration of fusion as a resource for the State.

 After technical feasibility is established, the second critical threshold fusion power must clear is economic.
 There is too little information available today to determine the cost of building or operating